3 DAYS FROM $1,699

 You’ll have a special lunch at Montréal’s sugar shack, where the dishes typically feature one of Canada’s biggest exports: maple syrup.
 After, check into your hotel.
 The balance of the day is free for you to relax, explore, and dine as you wish.

-Enjoy a day to spend as you please or join a guided walking tour in Montréal
+Enjoy a day to spend as you please in Montréal

 In Montréal, you’ll have a vast array of places to shop and explore.
 Perhaps you’ll roam around the hip Mile End neighborhood, a warren of trendy galleries, shops, and cafés like the landmark St-Viateur bagel shop, whose doughy rings impressed even a die-hard New Yorker like Anthony Bourdain.
 In Rosemont, you’ll find wonderful Italian, Vietnamese, and Latino enclaves, as well as the lively Jean Talon open-air market.
 This evening, you’ll toast your adventure mates at a Farewell Dinner at your hotel.